-- 4. At this point, the processing flow splits into one of four tracks: An ALU track which will accomplish a simple instruction, the MemOps stage which handles LOD (load) and STO (store) instructions, the divide unit, and the floating point unit. - Loads will stall instructions in the read operands stage until the entire memory is complete, lest a register be read only to be updated unseen by the Load. - Condition codes are set upon completion of the ALU, divide, or FPU stage.
+- 3. Read Operands: Read from the register file and applies any immediate values to the result.
+There is no means of detecting or flagging arithmetic overflow or carry when adding the immediate to the operand.
+This stage will stall if any source operand is pending and the immediate value is non-zero. - 4.
+At this point, the processing flow splits into one of four tracks: An ALU track which will accomplish a simple instruction, the MemOps stage which handles LW (load) and SW (store) instructions, the divide unit, and the floating point unit.

+- Loads will stall instructions in the read operands stage until the entire memory operation is complete, lest a register be read from the register file only to be updated unseen by the Load. - Condition codes are set upon completion of the ALU, divide, or FPU stage.
 (Memory operations do not set conditions.) - Issuing a non-pipelined memory instruction to the memory unit while the memory unit is busy will stall the entire pipeline until the memory unit is idle and ready to accept another instruction. - 5.
 Write-Back: Conditionally write back the result to the register set, applying the condition and any special CC logic.
 This routine is quad-entrant: either the ALU, the memory, the divide, or the FPU may commit a result.
 The only design rule is that no more than a single register may be written in any given clock cycle.